INFOGRAPHIC | Projected Impact Analysis: G2211 Add-On Code

 CONCLUSION

 The ultimate enforceability of the Final Rule is subject to significant legal challenges and may be delayed or limited.
-In the meantime, tax-exempt and other health care organizations should ensure they understand the potential implications of the Final Rule and determine actions that may be taken to protect critical business interests.
+In the meantime, tax-exempt and other healthcare organizations should ensure they understand the potential implications of the Final Rule and determine actions that may be taken to protect critical business interests.

 1“Employment” is defined by the FTC as “work” completed for a person.
 Thus, as used in this article, employment includes both employer-employee relationships and independent contractor relationships.